kmwebnet/ECC608-AzureDPS-Provision/README.md

 # Usage

+Once you do git clone, you need to execute "git submodule update --init --recursive"
 you need to change a serial port number which actually connected to ESP32 in platformio.ini.

 # Run this project